jaimeiniesta/metainspector/README.md

     page.exceptions  # Will return an array with the exceptions

-If you also want to see the exception messages on console, you can initialize MetaInspector with the warn_level option set to :warn, like that:
+You can also specify what to do when encountering an exception.
+By default it will store it, but you can also tell MetaInspector to warn about it on the log console, or to raise the exceptions, like this:

+    # This will warn about the exception on console
     page = MetaInspector.new('http://example.com', warn_level: :warn)

+    # This will raise the exception
+    page = MetaInspector.new('http://example.com', warn_level: :raise)

 ## Examples